There are a lot of articles and people promoting “quick SEO fixes” on the internet.

 The key here is that you’re still improving year-over-year.

-Some traffic changes can occur because of a competitor improving their organic strategy.
+Some traffic changes can occur because of a competitor improving its organic strategy.

 If you think that your competitors are starting to steal your rankings from you, don’t panic!